Semhal22/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. List hidden files in long format
 5. List user and group ids numerically
 6. Create a directory in /tmp
+7. Move a file to the created directory